-Join Gerry O'Brien for an in-depth discussion in this video Building functions that don't return a value, part of Up and Running with C#.
+Join Gerry O'Brien for an in-depth discussion in this video Building functions that don't return a value, part of Learning C#.

 So, we've already seen examples of main function.…This is a function that is existent in all of your C# console based applications.…And this is one that is written for you, specifically, by C#.…And you can include all kinds of different statements within that main function.…But, again, as we talked about, you want to start breaking…up the functionality of your application into these discrete pieces.…And this is where functions come into play.…And that they allow you to go ahead and do that.…What we're going to do here is create a non-returning function that…will concatenate two strings and then display the result to the screen.…